Cholesterol And Type 2 Diabetes

 • Limit Alcohol & Avoid Smoking: Smoking can decrease HDL and increase LDL, while excessive alcohol can hike triglyceride levels.

+Recognising that managing cholesterol is not just about heart health but also about optimising overall metabolic health can inspire more proactive measures.
 Incorporating lifestyle changes, staying informed, and regular consultations with healthcare professionals can ensure that the complexities of cholesterol in the context of Type 2 Diabetes are adeptly navigated.
-The journey might be layered, but with knowledge as our compass, achieving holistic well-being is a reachable horizon.

 Type 2 Diabetes Nutritionist offering pre-diabetes and type 2 diabetes management and reversal.